This post may contain affiliate links. Please see my disclosure policy for details.

 As well as the food being the main draw, the historic building is also gorgeous and set inside an old Georgian Arcade!
 So, you’ll find glass windows, ornate architecture, old signs, ancient clocks and of course the lively market.
 It all makes a great photography location.

-Best time to visit: this depends what you want.
-If you want people and the food market come at lunch time.
+Best time to visit: this depends on what you want.
+If you want people and the food market come at lunchtime.
 If you’d rather get more empty shots, I’d come in the morning or later in the afternoon when this place becomes a ghost town.

 13. Bristol Cathedral & College Green

-It was built all the way back in the 12th century as a Augustinian Abbey, with many renovations being made to the building overtime.
+It was built all the way back in the 12th century as an Augustinian Abbey, with many renovations being made to the building over time.
 It was briefly dissolved as an Abbey by Henry VIII but was revived as a ‘New Foundation’.

 Entry is free but donations are always encouraged to keep this building running and open for everyone to enjoy.